 Workshops – try a fun, hands-on workshop with topics like “Make Your Own (less-toxic) Home Cleaning Products” or “Bee-autiful Gardens!” (less-toxic, pollinator-friendly pest control).

-Tours – take a walking tour of the Regional Water Quality Control Plant and see how operators, scientists, engineers, and educators work together to clean 20 million gallons of wastewater every day before it's released to San Francisco Bay.
+Tours (temporarily unavailable due to COVID) – take a walking tour of the Regional Water Quality Control Plant and see how operators, scientists, engineers, and educators work together to clean 20 million gallons of wastewater every day before it’s released to San Francisco Bay.
 To schedule a tour call 650-838-2901.

 Litter and trash cleanups – let us help you coordinate a creek or neighborhood litter cleanup!